Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Air FranceCDGfrom €5512kg + snacksComfort, Flying Blue miles

-Transavia, the low-cost arm of Air France-KLM, is the price leader.
+Transavia, the low-cost arm of Air France-KLM, is the price leader, and the one we ended up on.
 Flying from Orly, its base fare drops to €19 during flash sales, with a 10kg cabin bag included.
-Checked luggage, seats and meals are paid extras, so it shines for a carry-on-only weekend.
+Checked luggage, seats and meals are paid extras — but we each travelled with one 10kg bag for three days and never paid a cent more than that €23.
+It shines for a carry-on-only weekend.

 TAP Air Portugal is the flag carrier and the most frequent operator, flying from both Orly and CDG.
 Base fares start near €39, but as a Star Alliance member it lets you earn miles and connect onward to Brazil, Africa and the Azores through its Lisbon hub.

-easyJet and Vueling both fly from CDG with rock-bottom base fares, but watch the bag rules: Vueling’s Basic fare includes only a personal item, so even a standard carry-on needs the Optima upgrade.
+easyJet and Vueling both fly from CDG with rock-bottom base fares — easyJet is the one my wife almost picked at €44 for that weekend.
+Watch the bag rules, though: Vueling’s Basic fare includes only a personal item, so even a standard carry-on needs the Optima upgrade.
 Air France is the splurge at €55 to €70, with a 12kg bag, snacks and a roomier cabin that genuinely earns its price when the summer gap narrows.
+Notice the pattern?
+The cheapest seats kept coming from one airport.
+That’s not an accident.

 CDG or Orly: which Paris airport saves you more?